 Second tug can be disconnected after Sea Tug is on tight tow and has full control of the barge (agreed between pilot and Sea Tug Master).
 Aft tug to remain connected until at least after the Lady Buoys, at which point it will be at the sole discretion of the tug pilot when to release the aft tug and will be dependent on the towing behaviour of the particular barge under tow.
+Rigging crew to depart once completed necessary operations and after verbal agreement with tug pilot (dependent on what point aft tug can be disconnected) but in any case, not to be before the Lady Buoys.
+Tug Pilot to disembark in the vicinity of the Fairway Buoy

-FORTH PORTS LIMITED Document ID Authorised By Original Date FPS PMSC OP 21_06 CHM February 2013 Towage Guidelines Date Revised Revised By Review Due Dec 2022 MMT Dec 2025
+FORTH PORTS LIMITED Document ID Authorised By Original Date FPS PMSC OP 21_07 CHM February 2013 Towage Guidelines Date Revised Revised By Review Due April 2025 MMT April 2028